erkmustech/aws-bootcamp-cruddur-2023/journal/week01.md

 # Docker
-  Docker is virtualization of the OS like EC2 is virtualization of the server.
+  Docker is virtualization of the OS like EC2 which is virtualization of the server.

-### install python, flask  and crete database
+## install python, flask  and crete database
-  1. install pythong
+  1. install python
      ``` sh
      brew install python
     ```